 I recently read an article about the research that is being conducted to better understand the relationship between animals and individuals on the autistic spectrum.
 In this article, children between the ages of 5-13 where given pet guinea pigs to hold while in the presence of other adults.
 The findings were quite remarkable.

 What if we took a lesson from these animals and dropped all of the expectations, lists of goals and objectives, future plans, hopes, dreams and desires.
-What if we acted like the animals and became really connected to the present moment and found joy in the “being.”
-Is it possible that we can have the same effect on these children as the animals?
+What if we acted like the animals and became intentionally connected to the present moment and found joy in simply “being.”
+Is it possible that we can have the same sense of inner peace for our children as as the animals?
 Would we be able to facilitate speech, eye contact and happiness by changing how we were around these children????
 The answer is YES.

 Try this little exercise the next time you are with a child on the spectrum: